Closed from Thursday 5 November

 Schools can book a workshop at The Oxfordshire Museum or we can come to you.
 All workshops feature a range of practical, hands-on activities using a wide variety of artefacts and photographs.

 Your workshop leader will run the session and provide all necessary materials.
 A detailed teacher’s pack is available for all sessions.

-Please note: we can only provide in-school workshops at Oxfordshire schools.
+Please note: we can only provide in-school workshops for schools in Oxfordshire.

-To book a visit, contact the Learning and Access team.
+To book a visit, or discuss your options contact the Learning and Access team.